Health Insurance Requirements

 A student enrolled in an APPROVED distance education program and is residing outside of the United States for the full coverage period should have their status updated in their student account prior to the semester waiver deadline to avoid being charged.
 Contact the Online and Distance Education Department, Learning Abroad, International Student and Scholar Services Office or your department program if you require assistance.

-Completing Online Courses Outside of the United States due to COVID-19
+Completing Online Courses Outside of the United States due to Visa Issues

 Contact the International Student and Scholar Services Office for more information and requirements.